tom-s/react-drag-sortable/README.md

 ];
 ```
 - type: 'vertical', 'horizontal' or 'grid'
+- moveTransitionDuration (number): if a duration is provided, items will animate when they move on drag.
+The CSS animation's duration is the number provided.
 - dropBackTransitionDuration (number): if a duration is provided, the dragged item will go back to its original position when not dropped on a different target.
 The CSS animation's duration is the number provided.
 - placeholder: content to display on drag target.
 If you don't pass a placeholder, a copy of the dragged item will be displayed.
 For instance:
 ```bash